-Toddlers tend to get bored very easily (shocker, I know) so I’ve found a few ways to keep them (and you!) from going stir-crazy.
+Toddlers tend to get bored very easily (shocker, I know), so I’ve found a few ways to keep them (and you!) from going stir-crazy.

-Check out the dollar store, the dollar aisle at target or even a local kids thrift shop and stock up on little items that will keep your tot entertained.
-I introduce the bag once or twice a week when either it’s rainy or I am really tired and Fischer is always super excited to see what’s new!
-I don’t always introduce ALL new items..I think the combination of things he’s seen with things he hasn’t throws him off the scent.
-Grab bag days keep him entertained for a solid 30-60 minutes during which I either play with him or have time to rest.
+Check out the dollar store, the dollar aisle at Target, or even a local kids thrift shop and stock up on small items that will keep your tot entertained.
+I introduce the bag once or twice a week when it’s rainy, or I am really tired.
+Fischer is always super excited to see what’s new!
+I don’t always introduce ALL the new items; I think the combination of things he’s seen with things he hasn’t throws him off the scent.
+Grab bag days keep him entertained for a solid 30-60 minutes, during which I either play with him or have time to rest.

 Explore somewhere new

 Being active will undoubtedly help you feel better (yes, even when you’re nauseous).
 It will also tire out your little one.
 So, take some time one day to go online and discover new places in your city or town that are suitable for playtime.
 Options could include nature centers, different parks, libraries, firehouses.

 I’ve talked about the importance of the Village before, and it’s perhaps at its most important, for me, right now.

 If you’ve found one that you trust and you’ve got the funds to do it, MDO programs are so helpful.
 While your tot runs themself bonkers and out of energy, take the time to rest, run errands (without a screaming toddler makes this much more pleasant), get a mani/pedi, read a book, meet a friend for lunch, take an exercise class.
 See the benefit of having a few hours without your shadow?